The Hitchhiker's Guide to the Galaxy (novel): Television series

 The popularity of the radio series gave rise to a six-episode television series, directed and produced by Alan J. W. Bell, which first aired on BBC 2 in January and February 1981.
 It employed many of the actors from the radio series and was based mainly on the radio versions of Fits the First through Sixth.
-A second series was at one point planned, with a storyline, according to Alan Bell and Mark Wing-Davey that would have come from Adams's abandoned Doctor Who and the Krikkitmen project (instead of simply making a TV version of the second radio series).
-However, Adams got into disputes with the BBC (accounts differ: problems with budget, scripts, and having Alan Bell involved are all offered as causes), and the second series was never made.
+A second series was planned at one point with a storyline, according to Alan Bell and Mark Wing-Davey, that would have come from Adams’s abandoned Doctor Who and the Krikkitmen project (instead of simply making a TV version of the second radio series).
+However, Adams got into disputes with the BBC (accounts differ: problems with budget, scripts and having Alan Bell involved are all offered as causes) and the second series was never made.
 Elements of Doctor Who and the Krikkitmen were instead used in the third novel, Life, the Universe and Everything.

-The main cast was the same as the original radio series, except for David Dixon as Ford Prefect instead of McGivern, and Sandra Dickinson as Trillian instead of Sheridan.
+The main cast was the same as the original radio series, except for David Dixon as Ford Prefect instead of McGivern and Sandra Dickinson as Trillian instead of Sheridan.

 Film adaptation

-The Hitchhiker's Guide to the Galaxy was adapted into a science fiction comedy film directed by Garth Jennings and released on 28 April 2005 in the UK, Australia and New Zealand, and on the following day in the United States and Canada.
+The Hitchhiker's Guide to the Galaxy was adapted into a science fiction comedy film directed by Garth Jennings and released on 28 April 2005 in the UK, Australia and New Zealand and on the following day in the United States and Canada.
 It was rolled out to cinemas worldwide during May, June, July, August and September.